· Does IMC (Interventional Medical Center) sponsor stem cell studies through the FDA?

 Upholding the highest levels of ethical conduct, safety and efficacy is our primary focus.
 Each clinical study is reviewed and approved by an independent Institutional Review Board (IRB) to ensure proper oversight and protocols are being followed and is registered with the FDA.
+However, the FDA has not yet approved stem cell therapy for general use in medical settings in the US.

 · What diseases and conditions can be treated with stem cells?